 They are: T.K.
 Records, Cat Records, Glades Records, Alston Records, Drive Records, Dash Records, Kayvette Records, Chimneyville Records, Weird World Records, International Brothers Records, Marlin Records, Blue Candle Records, Dade Records, and J. Walking Records.

 The artists being promoted are: George McCrae, KC and The Sunshine Band, Fire, Gwen McCrae, Little Beaver, William Howard, Latimore, Timmy Thomas, Betty Wright, Jimmie “Bo” Horne, Toby King, Family Plan, Charles Allen, Jackie Moore, King Floyd, Blowfly, Wildman Steve, and Bobby Byrd.

 Now that’s what you call a roster.

 A majority of those albums and 45’s were recorded right at Henry’s compound in Hialeah.
-All of them were manufactured by his own pressing plants.
-Some were distribution deals for labels like Chimneyville, and offshoot of Mississippi’s Malaco Records.
+All of them were manufactured by his own pressing plants, or those of his cronies around the country and internationally.
+Some were distribution deals for labels like Chimneyville, an offshoot of Mississippi’s Malaco Records.

 Others were joint ventures, such as the International Brothers label that he and James Brown went into business on.